-If, at the end of the adventure of Harry Potter and the Dark Lord Harry did not know *why* the various people who contributed to the situation in which he had been placed, acted as they did, as well as *what* they did, we would undoubtedly feel that Rowling has failed in her intent.
-Harry, and we, needed the full story.
+If, at the end of the adventure of Harry Potter and the Dark Lord Harry did not know *why* the various people who contributed to the situation in which he had been placed, acted as they did, as well as *what* they did, we would undoubtedly feel that Rowling had failed in her intent.
+Harry, and we, felt we needed the full story.
 And we needed to know what happened before we could decide what we were going to have to do about it.

 Even if, in the end, what specifically happened bore little relation to what must now be done.
-It looked to be shaping up into one of those cases — and once again my biases as a mystery reader were showing — in which the villain is the story.
+It looked to be shaping up into one of those cases — and once again my biases as a mystery reader were showing — in which the villain IS the story.
 I was sure that once we finally fully understood Tom Riddle, we would know what we had to do about him.
 Otherwise we were just pulling rabbits out of hats.

 And I was not convinced that we did know everything that we needed to know concerning Tom Riddle just yet.

-But this was still the mystery readers’ classic solution.
+But this was all still the mystery readers’ classic solution.
 And it was becoming ever more questionable whether — for all her undoubtable skills at mimicking the form — Rowling regarded herself as a mystery writer.

-Given what Rowling’s had to say for herself, up to then, it was no stretch to accept that Rowling regards herself as a “moral” writer.
+Given what Rowling’d had to say for herself, up to then, it was no stretch to accept that Rowling regards herself as a “moral” writer.
 (Although her interpretation of the term leaves a lot to be desired in the way of clarity.)

 But — rather more to the point — in the, not all that distant, days before she discovered Philip Pullman and started being snotty about C.S.
 Lewis on general principles (not that one needs to have discovered Pullman in order to have issues with Lewis.
 I agree that Susan Pevensy was singularly ill-done-by on the part of her creator), she did, when pinned down to it, identify herself as a Christian writer.